 There’s no getting around it.
 We got ripped off, telecommunications-wise.
 But at least we got a saying out of it.
 And at least the phones are integrated.

 Recently we are inching toward a new, similar saying, thanks to Carlos, our landscape architect.

-But whenever Aleen does call to report a dead plant or a brown patch of grass, Carlos always starts out by reminding her that “a garden is a living thing,” in a constant state of flux, with changing needs.
+But whenever Aleen does call to report a dead plant or a brown patch of grass, Carlos always starts out by reminding her, “The garden is a living thing.”

 More accurate to say, “Most of your garden is still a living thing.”